 Doctor Tim Mahoney’s hygiene staff at Timothy G. Mahoney, DDS has been assisting Alberta families since 1983 to prevent hiccups in their dental routines.
 See how we demonstrate professional and educated instruction at https://www.drmahoneydental.ca/blog/.

 Timothy G. Mahoney, DDS provides more than just cosmetic dentistry or cosmetic dentistry.
 In addition to Invisalign invisible braces, general dentistry, dental implants, and cosmetic dentistry there is hygiene education, teeth whitening and cleanings to be discussed.
-Sure, the cost of cosmetic dentistry, dental veneers, invisalign braces and dental bridges can all seem confusing.
-The key is to stay on top of the vital habits that you can control.
-We can help you make sense of the other stuff.
+Sure, the cost of cosmetic dentistry, dental veneers, Invisalign braces and dental bridges can all seem confusing.
+The key is to stay on top of the vital habits that you can control. dentist near you can help you make sense of the other stuff.

 Regular checkups are critical for catching decay, infection or other troubles early so let us make an appointment for your next preventative visit and keep those hiccups from causing permanent damage.
 Call us at 855-416-4959 to schedule!